Designing the app Trader Joe's fans have been asking for.

 Grocery shopping is rarely solo.

-Our research showed that many TJ's shoppers coordinate with housemates or partners around the weekly shop.
-No existing grocery app supported real collaboration — just individual lists.
+Our research showed that many Trader Joe's shoppers coordinate with roommates or partners around the weekly shop.
+No existing grocery app supported real collaboration, just individual lists.
 This feature addressed a real behaviour that was being served by group chats and Notes app screenshots.

 Accessibility

-Voice-to-list, dietary preference filtering surfaced throughout the browse experience, and high-contrast modes.
-Designed to make the app usable for people with mobility limitations, visual impairments, or dietary restrictions that require careful label-checking in store.
+We introduced voice-to-list, dietary preference filters, and high-contrast modes.
+Designed to make the app usable for people with mobility limitations, visual impairments, or dietary restrictions that require careful label checking in store.

 The in-store experience has limits.
 The app doesn't have to.

-TJ's physical stores aren't the most accessible environments — crowded aisles, limited signage, no way to pre-check ingredients for dietary needs.
-The app can do the work the store can't: surface allergy information, support voice input, and let users filter the entire catalog before they arrive.
+Trader Joe's physical stores aren't the most accessible environments with crowded aisles, limited signage, and no way to pre-check ingredients for dietary needs.
+The app can do the work the store can't: filter by allergy restrictions, support voice input, and let users filter the entire catalog before they arrive.

 What I learned